artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 * Sends all instances of classes injected a message that they've been injected.
 * Sends all classes that have been injected a message they've been injected.

 Which is where this goes from "complex", to "I couldn't do this."
-Let's start of quoting the README that John and I worked on for a while.
+Let's start of quoting the README that [@Johno1962][johnno1962] and I worked on for a while.

 > It can be tough to look through all of the memory of a running application.
 In order to determine the classes and instances to call the injected callbacks on, Injection performs a "sweep" to find all objects in memory.
 Roughly, this involves looking at an object, then recursively looking through objects which it refers to.
 For example, the object's instance variables and properties.